tyleragreen/tyleragreen-site/_posts/2018-12-07-bringing-interfaces-to-python.md

 ---
 I am a big fan of polymorphic code.
 My current mantra is "our code should do one thing, it may just behave differently sometimes."
 Towards this end, I often write classes that implement a common interface (that is, same methods and same signatures on those methods).

 I wasn't thrilled with my options for enforcing this using Python.
-A few people recommended [ABC](https://docs.python.org/3.7/library/abc.html), Python's abstract base class implementation, which I have used successfully in the past.
-However, I'm not a fan of its syntax or its overhead.
+I've used [ABC](https://docs.python.org/3/library/abc.html), Python's abstract base class implementation, but I wasn't a fan of its syntax or its overhead.
 I believed I could write something cleaner, even if it was just a proof-of-concept.

 I envisioned the following syntax, and wrote failing tests to guide my implementation.